What Does Your Online Reputation Say About You?

 When patients Google your name and practice, what are the first results that appear?
 Chances are, review sites like WebMD and Vitals are among the top search results.
-Your online reputation is being looked at by 83% of patients who are looking to find a medical provider.
-However, a shocking 78% of those provider listings are inaccurate.
-Things like your hours, area of specialty, phone number, or website may be wrong.
-All things that can hurt your practice.
+Your online reputation is being looked at by 83% of patients (Source: MedPage Today) who are looking to find a medical provider.
+However, a shocking 78% of those provider listings are inaccurate (Source: Valet LaunchPad Diagnostics Platform).
+Items like your hours of operation, medical specialty, phone number, conditions or treatments expertise, or even current website info may be wrong.
+These are all roadblocks to your online visibility and can negatively impact your practice.

 It can be stressful for physicians to have their reputation in the hands of third-party sites that share reviews from patients.
 These sites allow patients to review and rate physicians, without the physician having the ability to remove any negative ratings.

 At the end of the day, patients rely on online reviews to help make educated decisions when choosing a physician.

 When incorrect information about you is visible online, it can hurt your practice.
 Your online reputation is vital to growing your practice because it is your digital footprint and how patients find you, whether they are sent from a referring physician or proactively searching for a specialist like you.
 Just as you wouldn’t want to advertise incorrect information about your practice on a billboard or brochure, you don’t want to have wrong listing details online on the nation’s most visited health information sites like WebMD and Vitals.